george-hawkins/mini-quad-2023/build.md

 But I think that'd be hard to combine with the cap on the underside - I think I'd go with it on the top - solder them in first then tin the pads.

 I did redo it - with the cap on the top-side, I completely over compensated for having been too near the first time and moved the cap so far away from the FC that I might as well have used a tall cap.

 ---

+Note for future - you can plug the ESC into the FC at this point and do a wiring continuity check (see below) and smoke test and then check that everything's good with the ESC as in <https://www.youtube.com/watch?v=5ke6LabvtGM&list=PLwoDb7WF6c8neIAQBkchfiXf-C8KbzG5M&index=4> before doing the FC wiring.

+If I'd done that, I'd have found an ESC issue before all the other wiring made it far more complex to diagnose and address.

+---